 If medication and manual therapy have proven ineffective for treating your pet’s condition, they could be a candidate for cold laser therapy.
-Laser therapy has been used to treat various acute and chronic health conditions in pets for years, and its uses have become invaluable in veterinary medicine.
+Laser therapy for dogs and cats has been used to treat various acute and chronic health conditions for years, and its uses have become invaluable in veterinary medicine.
 This drug-free, non-invasive modality has proven to be extremely effective for a vast number of patients varying in age, size and species.

 How It Works

 Our therapeutic laser equipment consists of a cylindrical handheld device connected to a small computer that calculates the amount of laser light your pet will need for their treatment.
 The handheld device is massaged over the areas in need of healing while light beams penetrate deep into the tissues and interact with damaged cells to promote healing and pain relief.